 Proper pronunciation of the letters that make up each Ayah of the Quran is crucial in reciting the Holy Quran.
+So learn proper pronunciation to recite the Quran.

 It must be recited according to the recitation rules.
 For many non-Arab Muslims and even Muslims in western countries, it is not surprising to notice how many Muslims read the Quran with countless errors.